 - Higher risk of experiencing homelessness, trafficking, mental health challenges and suicide when they leave care.

 What we now know is that the practice of volunteering in or giving money to orphanages is harming rather than helping children, as it encourages the ongoing use of orphanages despite the known harms.

 Here’s a breakdown of how orphanage tourism and financial suppport is negatively impacted the children it tries to help:

 1. It’s not governments keeping orphanages open

 Lots of child protection organisations across the world, like UNICEF and Save the Children, have been working with governments across Africa, Asia and South America, to help them move away from orphanages and institutional care.
-Nearly every government in the world has ratified the United Nations Convention on the Rights of the Child, which affirms that every child has the right to grow up in a loving family environment.
-In essence, every country in the world has made some level of commitment to family-based care.
+The United Nations Convention on the Rights of the Child, affirms that every child has the right to grow up in a loving family environment, and in 2019 the UN General Assembly adopted the Resolution on the Rights of a Child, which calls on States to transition away from institutionalisation of children and redirect resources to family and community-based care.

 2. Orphanages aren’t what they seem

 When we hear the word ‘orphanage’ we assume that the children living there are orphans, without parents or families to care for them.
 In fact, 4 out of 5 of the estimated 8 million children growing up in orphanages across the world today have at least one living parent, and many more have extended families, who could care for them if given support.
 Many so-called orphanages run like businesses, making money out of unsuspecting visitors who want to do something good to help children.
 Unfortunately, stories of orphanage scams, which commodify and exploit children and take advantage of the goodwill of volunteers, tourists and donors have become all too common.

 3. Orphanages are treated as a solution to poverty